secretflow/secretflow/docs/getting_started/installation.md

 For users who want to try SecretFlow, you can install [the current release](https://pypi.org/project/secretflow/).

-Note that it requires python version == 3.10, you can create a virtual environment with conda if not satisfied.
-Or use uv.
 Note that it requires python version == 3.10.
+You can create a virtual environment with conda or uv.

 ```bash
 # use conda